 It seems a much higher percentage of the population has LLI closer to 5 mm.

 Seven of Knutson’s studies identified subjects with LLI as symptomatic (subjects = 347) or asymptomatic (subjects = 165).
-Symptoms included knee and hip problems and low back pain (mostly within the last 12 months).
+Symptoms included knee and hip problems and low back pain (mainly within the last 12 months).